Elgen Long

 Elgen Marion Long (August 12, 1927 – January 26, 2022) was an American aviator, author, and researcher who set fifteen aviation records and firsts, including his 1971 flight around the world over both poles.
 He received the FAI Gold Air Medal for his accomplishment.

 He developed the "Crash and Sink" theory explaining the disappearance of Amelia Earhart and Fred Noonan.
 For over 35 years, Long researched the last leg of Earhart and Noonan's flight in an attempt to determine where their Lockheed Electra may have crashed.
 He and his wife, Marie Katherine Long, documented the people and data involved in the disappearance, a collection that is held by the SeaWord Foundation.

 Life

 Long was a Navy veteran who flew in seaplanes throughout the Pacific during World War II.
 He retired as Senior Boeing 747 Captain from The Flying Tiger Line in 1987.
 He served over forty years as pilot, examiner, instructor, radio operator, and navigator.

 Rescue of Yemenite Jews

-In January 1949, while working as a commercial-flight navigator for Alaska Airlines, Long was instructed to make for a British Royal Air Force base in Aden, a port city in Yemen.
+In January 1949, while working as a commercial-flight navigator for Alaska Airlines, Long was instructed to make for a British Royal Air Force base in Aden, located in the then-British Aden Colony.
 There, his crew took part in rescue mission, Operation Magic Carpet, that would come to be known as “On Eagle’s Wings” - a reference to Exodus 19:4 - that airlifted tens of thousands of Yemenite Jews facing persecution and death out of Yemen and into Israel.
+The airlift was directed by Alaska Airlines' president, James Wooten.